circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 With CircleCI you have control over when and how your config caches and restore dependencies.
 In the above example, the CircleCI `.config` checks for a dependency cache based specifically on a checksum of the `package.json` file.
-You can set your cache based on any key as well as set a group of cache paths to defer to in a specific order.
-Refer to the [caching dependencies document]({{ site.baseurl }}/2.0/caching/) to learn about customizing how your build creates and restores caches for more fine-grained control.
+You can set your cache based on any key (not just `package.json`) as well as set a group of cache paths to defer to in the declared order.
+Refer to the [caching dependencies document]({{ site.baseurl }}/2.0/caching/) to learn about customizing how your build creates and restores caches.

 In a Travis Configuration, the [dependency caching](https://docs.travis-ci.com/user/caching/) as a step in your build happens after the
 `script` phase of a build, and is tied to the language you are using.
-In our case, by using the `cache: npm` key in `.travis.yml`, dependencies will be cached via `node_modules`.
+In our case, by using the `cache: npm` key in `.travis.yml`, dependencies will defualt to caching `node_modules`.

 **On Using Containers**